dataflake/dataflake.cache/docs/install.rst

 :mod:`dataflake.cache` is done primarily under Python 2.4, so that version is recommended.

-.. warning:: To succesfully install :mod:`dataflake.cache`,
+.. warning:: To successfully install :mod:`dataflake.cache`,
    you will need an environment capable of compiling Python C code.
    See the documentation about installing, e.g. ``gcc`` and ``python-devel`` for your system.
 You will also need